How many different methods are there to give a sales pitch?

 You need to be able to address objections much faster when you’re on the phone than when you’re working with email and have more time to map out your responses.
 That said, when you can pitch over the phone successfully, you set the basis for a stronger connection with leads and a deeper relationship as a future customer.

-Cold calling sales leads in Close CRM with the Predictive Dialer
+Pro tip: Try cold calling sales leads in Close CRM with the Predictive Dialer.

 When making a sales pitch over the phone, you have several things working against you.